 Baseus USB To HDMI: Get From eBay

 As things turn out, “USB to HDMI” will only work on devices that support “HDMI alternate mode”.
-You are in luck if you are using a flagship or gaming phone (Asus ROG Phone, Razer Phone, Google Pixel).
-The modern builds support USB-C to HDMI out of the box.
-Otherwise, most “normal phones” at the time of writing do not support direct USB-HDMI at all.
+You are in luck if you are using a flagship or gaming phone (Asus ROG Phone, Razer Phone, Google Pixel) – These phones support USB-C to HDMI out of the box.
+Otherwise, most “other normal phones” at the time of writing do not support direct USB-HDMI at all.